-It’s against the law for debt collectors to “misrepresent the amount you owe.”
+It’s against the law for debt collectors to misrepresent the amount you owe.
 So if they’re insisting that you pay a debt that’s already been paid, they’re breaking the law.
-Before you take it to the highest level – a complaint to the Consumer Financial Protection Bureau or a lawsuit – make sure there hasn’t been an error.
+Before you take it to the highest level, as a complaint to the Consumer Financial Protection Bureau (CFPB) or a lawsuit, make sure there hasn’t been an error.

 You don’t necessarily have to send this proof to the debt collector; if they’re an unscrupulous business, they may have no problem using your checking account information (from the bottom of the check copy) to commit fraud.
 But, keep your proof of payment handy in case you need to show it to the credit bureaus or the courts.

-Check your credit report.
 Since the debt collector’s calling you about a paid debt, it’s a good idea to check whether they’ve incorrectly reported the debt to the credit bureaus.
-Dispute with the credit bureaus if the collector has listed the debt on your credit reports.
+Dispute with the credit bureaus if the collector is reporting an unpaid balance on your credit report.

-Provide copies of your payment for proof that the debt was previously paid.
+Provide copies of your payment with your dispute for proof that the debt was previously paid.

-Have the debt collector send proof of the debt.
 A debt validation request is a good option if you feel certain you paid the debt, but you’re not completely sure and can’t locate proof of the payment.
 The debt validation letter, which must be sent within 30 days of being contacted by a debt collector, allows you to ask the debt collector to send proof of a debt.

 When the collector receives your letter, they’re required to investigate and respond with proof (from the original creditor) that you owe.
 Until they send this documentation, they can’t contact you anymore.
 The downside is that a debt validation request may not necessarily stop a dishonest debt collector from pursuing a debt you’ve already paid.

-Complain to the CFPB and your state Attorney General if the debt collector ignores your cease and desist letter and continues contacting you about the debt.
+You can file a complaint with the Consumer Financial Protection Bureau if the debt collector ignores your cease and desist letter and continues contacting you about the debt.
 Or, if you send a debt validation letter and the collector continues collection efforts without sending you sufficient proof of the debt.

 You can also complain to the CFPB if the credit bureau continues to list a debt collection on your credit report even after you’ve disputed it and shown proof of payment.
 Keep track of your communications with the debt collector so you'll have detailed records when you complain to the authorities.